flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 Configure the basic characteristics of your controller at the top of the calibration page.

-???
-"How to setup the Controller basics"
+??? note "How to setup the Controller basics"
     ![Calibration Base Settings](../../assets/flypad/throttle-calibration/base-settings.png "Calibration Base Settings"){loading=lazy}

     Set `Reverser On Axis` to ON if your throttle has a range for the reverser thrust (lowest setting is full reverse).